Written by Gabe Martinez

 Historical Marker 2: No. N-120

-Reads:First Church of Christ, Scientists, The First Church of Christ Scientists in Utah was organized in Salt Lake City on July 17, 1891.
+Reads:First Church of Christ, Scientist, The First Church of Christ Scientist in Utah was organized in Salt Lake City on July 17, 1891.
 The church, designed by architect Walter E. Ware, was constructed of brick and kyune sandstone.
 Dedicated on November 27, 1898, the building is the oldest Christian Science Church in Utah and one of the oldest continuously Christian Science Churches in the world.

-This building upon its dedication on November 27, 1898 housed The First Church of Christ, Scientists.
-The First Church of Christ, Scientists began in 1866 in Boston Massachusetts.
+This building upon its dedication on November 27, 1898 housed The First Church of Christ, Scientist.
+The First Church of Christ, Scientist began in 1866 in Boston Massachusetts.
 The church was founded by Mary Baker Eddy through a healing experience with The Bible after a severe slip and fall .
 Upon establishing the church, years later in 1879, Eddy received a state charter to create the Massachusetts Metaphysical College where the doctrine of Christian Science was taught to missionaries .
 One of her students, Mrs. M. A. Bagley graduated and brought the doctrine to Salt Lake City.
 On July 17, 1891 in the home of Mrs. M.A.
-Bagley along with 10 other individuals (8 women and 3 men total) The First Church of Christ, Scientists was formed in Salt Lake .
+Bagley along with 10 other individuals (8 women and 3 men total) The First Church of Christ, Scientist was formed in Salt Lake .
 This building was fully funded by donations of the congregation and with the help of Walter E. Ware as the architect .
 At the time of dedication, the church was able to seat 650 people but more than 1000 would show up to the services from all across the western frontier, with Mrs. M. A. Bagley leading the service .
-Little is known about all the members in the congregation but you can find accounts of individual members and their stories.
+Little is known about all the members of the congregation but stories of individual members do survive.

 One of these members is Anna K. Craig.
 In 1892, Craig travelled to Utah to teach kindergarten at Brigham Young Academy.
-Along with being a devout practitioner of Christian Science, Craig was also a member of the Utah Sororis Club, Nineteenth Century Club in Provo, and a member of the first Board of Directors of the Woman’s Council .
+Along with being a devout practitioner of Christian Science, Craig was also a member of the Utah Sororis Club, a nineteenth-century club in Provo, and a member of the first Board of Directors of the Woman’s Council .
 Craig was one of many great women of not only the Christian Science Church but also her community.
-She played an active role in pushing the state to implement kindergarten in the Utah educational systems .
+She played an active role in pushing the state to implement kindergarten in the Utah educational system .

 Primary Sources: Eddy, Mary Baker, 1821-1910, and Scientist First Church of Christ.
 The Christian Science Journal.
 Boston: The Christian Science Publishing Society